 Deciding on a Theme

 Deciding on a theme can be a living nightmare.
-Like a complex design skin, the theme lets you customise to your desired navigation styles, colours, sidebars, header images, normal page as a home page, blog widgets, etc. About 8 hours and 40 theme options later, your head is spinning!
-So let me recommend an option based on the experiences of Red Planet Design (my old business partnership).
+Like a complex design skin, the WordPress Theme lets you customise to your desired navigation styles, colours, sidebars, header images, normal page as a home page, blog widgets, etc. About 8 hours and 40 theme options later, your head is spinning!
+So let me recommend an option based on the experiences I’ve had.

-We found that the choice of a supported ‘pro theme’ is a good idea.
+We found that the choice of a supported, paid ‘pro theme’ is a good idea.
 This is because they are updated regularly, while free themes may be left to break and, basically, die.

-2) IMPREZA 4.
-This popular theme may be customised to any brand colours and logo.
-You can choose layout templates, pick icons, and add eye-catching elements with a page builder called ‘Visual Composer’… all for only US $59.
-It is responsive to mobile devices, and is updated with every WordPress major change.
+2) IMPREZA.
+This popular theme may be customised to any brand colours and menu needed.
+You can choose layout templates, pick icons, and add eye-catching elements with a page builder… all for US $69.
+It is responsive to mobile devices, parts can be customised for smaller screens, and it is updated with every WordPress major change.

-First though, order some vibrant web banners containing your author photo and book cover, of the right size for your desired header image (usually like 1024 wide).
+If you DIY, order some vibrant web banners containing your author photo and book cover, of the right size for your desired header image (usually like 1024 wide).
 Designers can blend several elements together while sticking to your brand colours.
-You can expect to pay from $10 (on Fiverr) to US$59 (on SuperTasker) for this banner.
+You can expect to pay up to US$50 for this banner on Fiverr.
 Why not get a couple of options?

-Consider these three smaller costs (and your time), compared to one $2000+ cost of custom website design, and you’ll see why I go this route!
-HostGator offers free migration for simple transfers of a WordPress site.
-If you get stuck, just open your HG billing portal, hit Chat and wait a few minutes for direct help.
-They are available 24 / 7.
+Consider these three smaller costs (and your time), compared to $3000+ cost of custom website design, and you’ll see why I go this route!

 Of course, with the many plugins and widgets, a novice will take time to learn how a WordPress website setup actually works.
 After all these years I still call on technical help for tricky issues.
 There are Pros who will install your social widgets and plugins that extend the functions on your new site.